MarcialRosales/maven-concourse-pipeline/README.md

 ## Pipeline explained

 The pipeline will consists of 3 jobs.
-The one we have been using so far, `job-build-and-verify`, which builds and runs the unit tests and installs a build in Maven.
+The one we have been using so far, `job-build-and-verify`, which builds and runs the unit tests and installs the built artifact in Maven.
 And two new jobs which depends on the success of the first one.
 The second job takes the built artifact from Maven and deploys to *Cloud Foundry*.
-And the third job runs acceptance tests against the deployed artifact and installs a release candidate in Maven if all tests pass.
+And the third job runs the acceptance tests against the deployed artifact and promotes the built artifact to a release candidate and installs it in Maven if all tests pass.
+Promoting means eliminating the build number from the built artifact so that we are only left with the release candidate part and to bump the release candidate version for subsequent builds.

 We are going to introduce a new *Concourse* resource called [cf-resource](https://github.com/concourse/cf-resource) to deploy our application's artifact (jar) to *Cloud Foundry*.